BedirT/BetterRL/README.md

 - ` step(action)` : Takes an action an returns the observations, reward and if terminal state is reached or not
 - ` reset()`: Returns the initial state, no action is needed.

-And agent follows pretty much only two functions outside the class;
+And agent follows only three functions outside the class;

 - `step(obs)`: Takes the observations and returns an action.
 - ` update(observations, actions, rewards)`: Updates the agent wheather weights or tables whatever is needed depending on the algorithm.
+- `end(observations, actions, rewards)`: Same as update, but only for terminal state.

 So simple example would be like